Mistralys/application-localization/README.md

 );
 ```

-> Note: The context text must be a string, just like the text to translate.
+The context text must be a string, just like the text to translate.
-> Linebreaks and string concatenation are allowed, but no variables or functions,
+Linebreaks and string concatenation are allowed, but no variables or functions,
-> since this extracted offline, instead of being evaluated at runtime.
+since this extracted offline, instead of being evaluated at runtime.

+> Hint: It is possible to use basic HTML tags for formatting.

 ## Tips & best practices